yvesgurcan/dungeon/README.md

 ## [The Project](#toc)

 This application is fully contained in the client's browser.
-It uses React to manage the view and Redux to manage data.
+It uses React to manage the view and Redux to manage data. *Dungeon!* leverages `create-react-app`.

 ### [Install](#toc)
 You can install all the dependencies necessary to run this program with `npm` by typing: